Adding anything to your regular diet to improve your health or healing is considered a dietary supplement. Dietary supplements may include:

 People who are ill or frail

 Taking heavy doses of dietary supplements has not proven to be effective.
 In fact, it can be toxic.
-The National Institutes of Health does not recommend supplementing the diet with vitamins and/or nutrients beyond the recommended daily allowances (RDAs).
-Always check with your doctor before taking any dietary supplements, particularly since some supplements may interfere with prescription medicines you may be taking.
+The National Institutes of Health does not recommend supplementing the diet with vitamins or nutrients beyond the recommended daily allowances (RDAs).
+Always check with your healthcare provider before taking any dietary supplements.
+Some supplements may interfere with prescription medicines you may be taking.

 Your Family's Health